Tremors and horocycle dynamics on the moduli space of translation surfaces: A new horocycle orbit closure

-Controlling such convex combinations (see point (IV) below) is achieved using what we will refer to informally as a `checkerboard pattern'.
-A checkerboard on a torus $T$ is a pair of non-parallel line segments $\sigma_1, \sigma_2$ on $T$ which form the boundary of a finite collection of identical parallelograms which can be colored in two colors so that no two adjacent parallelograms have the same color (see Figures \ref{fig: checkerboard1} and \ref{fig: checkerboard3}).
+Controlling such convex combinations is achieved using what we will refer to informally as a `checkerboard pattern'.
+A checkerboard on a torus $T$ is a pair of non-parallel line segments $\sigma_1$ and $\sigma_2$ on $T$ which form the boundary of a finite collection of polygons, which can be colored in two colors so that no two adjacent polygons have the same color (see Figures \ref{fig: checkerboard1} and \ref{fig: checkerboard3}).
 If we equip two identical tori $T_1, T_2$ with checkerboard patterns defined by the same lines $\sigma_1, \sigma_2$, and in which the colors in the coloring are swapped, we can form a surface $M$ in $\EE$ by gluing $T_1$ to $T_2$ in two different ways, namely along each of the $\sigma_i$.
-Both of these gluings give the same surface $M$, but it is decomposed as a union of two tori glued along a slit in two different ways.
+Both of these gluings give the same surface $M$, but it is decomposed as a union of two tori glued along a slit in two different ways (see Proposition \ref{prop: slit characterization}).
 One decomposition is into the original tori $T_1$ and $T_2$, and the other is into the unions $T'_1, T'_2$ of parallelograms of a fixed color.
 Our interest will be in the `area imbalance' of the checkerboard, which is the difference between the areas of $T_1 \cap T'_1$ and $T_2 \cap T'_1$.
+Informally, the area imbalance tells us how close these two decompositions are to each other.

-In our application the lines $\sigma_1, \sigma_2$ will both be nearly horizontal.
-Taking the normalized restriction $\Leb|_{T'_1}$ to one of the tori in the decomposition $M = T'_1 \cup T'_2$ gives the ergodic foliation cocycle, and the checkerboard picture shows that it closely approximates a nontrivial convex combination of the two ergodic components of the other foliation cocycle, namely the one coming from the normalized restrictions $\Leb|_{T_1}, \Leb|_{T_2}$.
-Controlling the coefficients in this convex combination amounts to controlling the area imbalance parameter.
+In our application the lines $\sigma_1$ and $\sigma_2$ will both be nearly horizontal.
+Taking the normalized restriction $\Leb|_{T'_1}$ to one of the tori in the decomposition $M = T'_1 \cup T'_2$ gives an ergodic foliation cocycle for the flow in the direction of $\sigma_2$, and the checkerboard picture shows that it closely approximates a nontrivial convex combination of the two ergodic components of the other foliation cocycle, in the direction of $\sigma_1$, namely the one coming from the normalized restrictions $\Leb|_{T_1}, \Leb|_{T_2}$.
+Controlling the coefficients in this convex combination amounts to controlling the area imbalance parameter, and this will be achieved below in Lemma \ref{lem: sublemma}, item (IV).

 Checkerboards were originally introduced by Masur and Smillie in order to provide a geometric way to understand Veech's examples of surfaces with a minimal and non-ergodic horizontal foliation, see \cite[p.
 1039 \& Fig. 7]{MT}.
 We now proceed to a more precise discussion.